Revelers gather in NY's frigid Times Square on New Year's Eve

 The first version of the ball in Times Square descended in 1907 from a flagpole.

-Additional reporting by Joshua Lott; Editing by Daniel Trotta, David Gregorio and M.D.
-Golan
+Additional reporting by Joshua Lott; Editing by Daniel Trotta, James B. Kelleher, David Gregorio, M.D.
+Golan and Eric Walsh